OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   :code:`SIGUSR1` is a restart signal similar to :code:`SIGHUP`, but which offers finer-grained control over reset options.

+  On Linux, this option can be useful when OpenVPN is not executed as root and the CAP_NET_ADMIN has not been granted, because the process would otherwise not be allowed to bring the interface down and back up.

+  Alongside the above, using ``--persist-tun`` allows the tunnel interface to retain all IP/route settings, thus allowing the user to implement any advanced traffic leaking protection (please note that for full protection, extra route/firewall rules must be in place).

 --redirect-gateway flags
   Automatically execute routing commands to cause all outgoing IP traffic to be redirected over the VPN.
 This is a client-side option.